This post may contain affiliate links, which allow us to earn money at no additional cost to you. For more information, please read our Disclaimer.

 It was the moment my passion for financial independence education really exploded.
 While reading an interview of someone who had achieved millionaire status on a modest income I saw mention of something called a 457b.
 It seemed like I should have access to that!

 I checked, amazed that I hadn’t heard of it before.
-Sure enough, it’s a benefit available to most public educators.
+Sure enough, it’s a benefit available to most public educators and many government employees.
 And, it’s potentially game-changing for those looking to secure financial independence and/or retire early.

 In this post, I’ll explain:

 - Why It’s an Amazing Benefit

 - How Much You Can Contribute

 - Potential downsides

 Oh, and before I dive in let me acknowledge my embarrassment that as a generally

 not-totally-financially-ignorant person working in schools for over 15 years I didn’t know about this benefit.